-More recently, selective mass scaling techniques have also been proposed to mitigate the effect of high frequencies on the critical step size [15-18].
+More recently, selective mass scaling techniques have also been proposed to mitigate the effect of high frequencies on the critical step size [15, 16, 17, 18].
 These technique typically consist in adding a positive semidefinite perturbation term to the mass matrix and are designed to preserve the rigid body motion.
 Although they are used in conjunction with mass lumping, they generally do not preserve the diagonal structure of the lumped mass matrix and practitioners then resort to iterative schemes for solving linear systems [19].
 Although very few guidelines are available for the choice of scaling parameters, mass scaling techniques have already been implemented in finite element software packages and are especially popular in the automobile industry.

 Despite appealing numerical results, the mathematical theory supporting most of these methods is rather limited and usually restricted to specific discretization methods, orders and element types.
 Although a completely unified analysis is indeed probably intractable, a framework with the least restrictive assumptions is sought.
 For this reason, our analysis will be restricted to the row-sum technique because it allows us to draw very general conclusions.
 It is based on purely algebraic considerations and is therefore independent of the discretization method used.
 Moreover, although the three aforementioned mass lumping strategies generally yield different lumped mass matrices, they might be identical in some cases, as already proved in [3] for the Lagrange basis.
-Thus, although our conclusions will generally not apply to other mass lumping strategies, they might still hold in certain circumstances.
+Thus, although our conclusions will generally not apply to other mass lumping strategies, they might still hold under certain circumstances.

 The rest of the paper is structured as follows: in Section 2, we briefly recall the Galerkin discretization of a model wave equation followed by the direct time integration of the semi-discrete equations using the Newmark family of methods and in particular the central difference method.
 The success of mass lumping techniques depends on their ability to recover good approximate solutions in a computationally efficient manner.
 Overall, the problem amounts to studying the generalized eigenvalues of perturbed matrix pairs.
 Therefore, Section 3 first brings the reader up to date by recalling well-known theoretical results for generalized eigenproblems.
 The rest of Section 3 is devoted to the theoretical analysis of perturbed generalized eigenproblems and conclusions are drawn regarding the stability of explicit time integration schemes in connection with mass lumping.
 For high dimensional discretizations, we first assume that the mass matrix is expressed as a Kronecker product, a structure inherited by tensor product basis functions.
 Unfortunately, this is generally not the case in practice for a variety of reasons.
-Thus, in Section 4, a two-level approximation is devised by first computing the nearest Kronecker product of a matrix and then applying our results to the approximation itself.
+Thus, in Section 4, a two-level approximation itself.
 Finally, Section 5 concludes our article and summarizes our findings.
 Numerical experiments are presented throughout the article and closely follow the theory.
 They serve multiple purposes by illustrating the findings, highlighting their limitations and drawing additional insight.
 In order to foster applications to other problems, theoretical results are stated for general matrices satisfying certain properties.

-2. Mass lumping in explicit dynamics
+2 Mass lumping in explicit dynamics

 We consider as model problem the classical wave equation.
 Let $\Omega \subset \mathbb{R}^d$ be an open connected domain with Lipschitz boundary and let I = [0, T] be the time domain with T > 0 denoting the final time.
-We look for $u: \Omega \times [0, T] \to \mathbb{R}$ such that
+We look for $u: \Omega \times [0, T] \to \mathbb{R}$ such that where $u_0$ and $v_0$ are some initial displacement and velocity, respectively, and we prescribe homogeneous Dirichlet boundary conditions for simplicity.
+A Galerkin discretization of the spatial variables (see for instance [2, 20]) leads to solving the semi-discrete problem